vvvv/VL.Devices.AzureKinect/README-AzureKinect.md

 Demos are available via the Help Browser!

 ## Developing
-While developing make sure to have correct .dlls for either AzureKinect or Femto devices in the \runtimes folder!

-When done working on help patches, run "help2femto.bat" which duplicates the help patches into \help-femto (but with references set to VL.Devices.AzureKinect.Femto) and commit those.
+When done working on patches, run "azure2femto.bat" which duplicates files into \vl-femto and \help-femto (but with references set to VL.Devices.AzureKinect.Femto) and commit those.

 The deployment GH Action creates two packs including the correct readme and help patches.